eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 ## BU append
-> Append data to an already existing record
+> BU append, Append data to an already existing record

 A BU append is necessarly a CSV file.
 A mapping file (`.mapping`) is also necessary, cf: https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena/data/mapping_files, do not include Related Resources (see: [#57](https://github.com/eamena-project/eamena-arches-dev/issues/57)). **ResourceID** is the only required field.